abrar-alshaer/SimulateMetabolites/README.md

 # SimulateMetabolites
-A power analysis simulation for testing numerous metabolites in a pre/post intervention model of omega 3 supplements.
+A power analysis simulation for testing numerous metabolites in a pre/post intervention model of omega 3 supplementation.